Best TLD for SEO

 Several ranking factors are associated with TLDs, including:

-In conclusion, choosing the right TLD for your website can impact its search engine rankings.
-While it is not the most critical factor, it is still an essential aspect of SEO best practices.
-By selecting a TLD that matches the content of your website, has high-quality backlinks, and is brandable, you can improve your website’s CTR, domain authority, and search engine rankings.
+In conclusion, by selecting a TLD that matches the content of your website, has high-quality backlinks, and is brandable, you can improve your website’s CTR, domain authority, and search engine rankings.

 Types of TLDs